Five Good Reasons to Reconsider That RFP

 Up front product roadmapping engagements provide project stakeholders with a low-risk way to define key parameters and build consensus in a collaborative setting.
 At Mightybytes, we bill these engagements separately from project fees and don’t require contracts to run them.
 This reduces risk and sets the tone for a mutually beneficial relationship.

 Does this mean we’re just replacing extensive up-front documentation with a different name?
 Absolutely not.
-Successful product roadmaps rely on two things:
+Successful product roadmaps rely on three things:

-- They are lean, providing just enough information to set clear goals and manage expectations.
+- Product Roadmaps are lean, providing just enough information to set clear goals and manage expectations.

 - Project stakeholders revisit the roadmap over time, making adjustments as new learning occurs.